clovenbradshaw-ctrl/ikey/README.md

 3. **Vault layer** – health records are encrypted with a key derived from the same password and then wrapped again with the profile key, leaving the vault unreadable even if profile access is compromised.

 See `app.js` for the implementation of this architecture.

+## Auto Save

+Form inputs are automatically stored in the browser after every change.
+Each edit also triggers a request to archive.org so the current state of the page is captured by the Wayback Machine.